 One of the five most cultivated mushrooms in the world, Shiitake mushrooms come with a light brown hue and a smoky taste and are used a lot in the preparation of Asian dishes like stir fries and miso soup.
 Shiitake mushrooms are a powerhouse of nutrients and have the ability to treat a host of diseases.

-Nutritional And Medicinal Use Of Shiitake
+Medicinal Use Of Shiitake

 Raw or dried, Shiitake mushrooms are rich in nutrients.